Introduction

 Multitasking and Productivity

-The Nexus 6’s 3GB of RAM significantly enhanced multitasking and productivity:
+The Nexus 6’s 3GB of RAM has greatly benefited multitasking and productivity:

 Gaming and Multimedia

-Gaming and multimedia consumption were key areas where the Nexus 6’s RAM shone:
+Gaming and multimedia consumption were the major spots where the RAM’s performance was evident in the Nexus 6:

-- Video Playback: Streaming high-definition videos was a breeze, with no buffering or stuttering, even when multitasking.
+Video Playback: Watching HD videos over streaming was like a walk in the park with no buffering or breaking, even when multitasking.

-- Photo and Video Editing: Apps for photo and video editing performed well, allowing users to apply effects and render videos efficiently.
+Photo and Video Editing: Apps for photo and video editing had no issues running.
+Users were able to perform effects and render videos quickly.

 Comparisons with Contemporary Devices